Rutuja-Kelkar/digi_info/index.md

     _Take a look at [India today's article](https://www.indiatoday.in/education-today/featurephilia/story/80-engineers-are-unemployed-how-can-we-prepare-engineers-for-the-jobs-of-tomorrow-1468240-2019-03-01) on unemployment._ <br>
 <br>
 <br>
-Since all my friends and me were experiencing the exact same as mentioned above, I had a strong urge and vision to solve above issues and generate enough skill plus awareness among youth to make themselves valuable in the world.
+Since all my friends and me were experiencing the exact same mentioned above, I had a strong urge and vision to solve above issues and generate enough skill plus awareness among youth to make themselves valuable in the world.
 Real education is free, mostly accquired by observation, experimentation, hands on learning and hence all my sessions were conducted for free.<br>
 <br>
 <br>
 The next challege I came across was to find out what exact service / product should I offer to solve the above mentioned issues. <br>
 <br>
 <br>
-#### **What exactly I offered ** :<br>
+#### **What exactly I offered** :<br>

 I started small with available resourses at hand and decided to conduct :
 - Webinar sessions